Are you a first time home buyer? Excited to have your first land and houst purchase?

 If they don’t have the finance, don’t make a bid.
 This is a top tip for a first time home buyer.

-There’s no cooling-off period at auctions, once they’ve made an accepted bid that’s it.
+There’s no cooling-off period at auctions, once you’ve made an accepted bid that’s it.
 Buyers without finance approval can find themselves in serious strife if they sign a sale contract.

-To be on the safe side, they should hold a letter of finance approval from the lender.
-That way they can negotiate their purchase price without worry.
+To be on the safe side, you should hold a letter of finance approval from the lender.
+That way you can negotiate from their department regarding your purchase price without worry.

-If you have a client that’s ready to enter the market, help them out with these tips during their search.
-They could help them find the dream home they’ve been looking for.
+If you are ready to enter the market, we can help you out with these tips during your land and property search.
+We could help you find the dream home they’ve been looking for.
 Let us be your go-to mortgage department and finance specialist for your new home.

 Disclaimer: Original content source: Pepper Money.
 It is designed for publication through Accredited Brokers, to provide you with factual information only, and it is not intended to imply any recommendation about any financial product(s) or to constitute tax advice.
 If you need financial or tax advice you should consult a licensed financial or tax adviser.
 The information in the article is believed to be reliable at the time of distribution, but neither Pepper nor its accredited brokers warrant its completeness or accuracy.
 For information about whether a non-bank loan may be suitable for you, call us on 1300722494.